adampetrie/waterparks/_water-parks/east-park-water-park.md

 ---
 title: East Park Water Park
+slug: east-park-water-park
 description: Water park in London Ontario.
 East Park is home to the biggest and best waterpark for miles around!
-slug: east-park-water-park
+excerpt: East Park is home to the biggest and best waterpark for miles around!
+city: London, Ontario

 lat: 42.9717892
 lng: -81.1663465